walcht/walcht/_guides/unixs-sockets.md

    int close(int fd);
    ```

-8. go to 5.) and repeat
+   **DESCRIPTION**: closes the file descriptor (in the context of network
+   programming, closes the socket file descriptor and the connection it
+   represents).

+   **PARAMETERS**:
+    - [in] <u>fd</u>: file descriptor to close

+   **RETURNS**: 0 on success. -1 on error and <u>errno</u> is set.

+After being introduced to these system calls, make sure to go back to the code
+above and read the comments since they explain a couple of omitted details.

 It should be noted however that this is not exactly the optimal way to employ
 a server that is expected to connect with multiple clients (as is usually the
 case for most applications).
-Certain socket API calls are blocking (e.g., accept()).
+Certain socket API calls are blocking (e.g.,
-We will see later on a snippet for how a non-blocking server is usually implemented.
+<u>accept()</u>).
+We will see later on a snippet for how a non-blocking server
+is usually implemented.

 #### TCP Client Program